rocky428/fyers-data-fetcher/README.md

     ```sh
     python ./fyers_data_fetcher.py
     ```
-2. If you have an access token, enter 'y' when prompted, otherwise enter 'n'.
+2. If you have a valid access token for the day which is saved in the file **access_token.txt** , enter 'y' when prompted.
-3. If authentication is required, follow the on-screen instructions to generate an authentication link, authorize it in a browser, and provide the redirected URI.
+3. Or else ff you do not have an access token or if the access token is expired because you are running the script on an another day, then type 'n' when promted for access token availability.
+Follow the on-screen instructions and copy the created authentication link and open it in a browser.
+You will be asked to login to Fyers to authenticate yourself.
+4. Once you authenticate, you will be redirected to a local server page.
+You just need to close this.
+The script automatically copy the generated auth code and then generates an access token which is valid for the day and save it to the file **accees_token.txt**.
-4. The script will fetch the requested historical data and save it as a CSV file in the `downloaded_data` folder.
+4. Then the script will fetch the requested historical data and save it as a CSV file in the `downloaded_data` folder.

 ## Output
 The script will generate a CSV file in the format: